 The Applied Digital Skills Centre at Cirencester College was officially launched at an event held in May 2022.
-The new centre will give the District a great opportunity both to develop a workforce with the digital skills needed in the 21st century, and also to grow its digital and cyber sectors.
+The centre will give the District a great opportunity both to develop a workforce with the digital skills needed in the 21st century, and also to grow its digital and cyber sectors.
 The Council continues to work closely with the College, particularly to identify partnerships with business which would be mutually beneficial.
 The College was also awarded £4m of funding from the Government for a new T-level building, which has now been completed and will help to provide high level skills in the District.
 T Levels are based on the same standards as apprenticeships, designed by employers and approved by the Institute for Apprenticeships and Technical Education.
 It is equivalent to 3 A-levels and involves an industry placement.
-The Economic Development Lead has met with staff from the College to assist them with identifying potential placements.
-The College has most recently been awarded £3.5 million, in June, to create a Student Wellbeing Hub.
+The Economic Development Lead has met with staff from the College to assist them with identifying potential placements for students.
+The College has most recently been awarded £3.5 million, in June 2023, to create a Student Wellbeing Hub.

 On infrastructure, the Development Consent Order (effectively the planning application) for the A417 Missing Link was submitted to the Planning Inspectorate by Highways England in June 2021.
 The examination finished in May 2022 and the scheme was approved by the Secretary of State in November 2022.
 Kier Highways has been appointed main contractor.
 The project, which at around £460m, is the biggest infrastructure investment in the District and indeed the whole county for a generation, is designed to reduce congestion and improve road safety on this important link between Cirencester and Gloucester and, more widely, the M4 and M5 motorways.
 While new road building projects can be seen as environmentally damaging, much effort has been focused on delivering opportunities for environmental improvements as well as economic benefits.
 There will be opportunities for local suppliers, contractors and skills.
-Kier have started on site with various preparatory works and presented to the most recent meeting of the Cotswold Economic Advisory Group in September.
-They are committed to using local labour, contractors wherever possible and there is an opportunity for the council to work with local training providers, particularly around training for drystone walling.
+Kier have started on site with various preparatory works and presented to a recent meeting of the Cotswold Economic Advisory Group.
+National Highways is looking to restart the A417 Business Forum, which will give local businesses the opportunity to be engaged with the project.